 Some are built for developers.

-Some for global enterprises.
+Some are built for global enterprises.

 Let’s break it down.